-The Zoning Board of Appeals finds that the Proposed Action will have no impact on any designated historic or archaeological resources, no mitigation measures are proposed.
+The Zoning Board of Appeals finds that the Proposed Action will have no impact on any designated historic or archaeological resources.

 VISUAL RESOURCES

 The potential visual impact of the Proposed Project was evaluated through techniques including photographs, 3-D renderings, and photo-simulations.
 The evaluation included an assessment of the aesthetic quality of the surrounding area.